aws/amazon-freertos/tools/cmake/doc/porting_guide.md

 afr_set_board_metadata(<name> <value>)

 # This function is used to define the portable layer target associated with an
-# Amazon FreeRTOS module, e.g., secure sockets or WiFi.
+# FreeRTOS module, e.g., secure sockets or WiFi.
 It will create a CMake
 # global INTERFACE IMPORTED target with a name AFR:<module_name>::mcu_port.
 # If `DEPENDS` is used, additional targets will be linked via target_link_libraries.
 afr_mcu_port(<module_name> [<DEPENDS> [targets...]])
 ```

-### Amazon FreeRTOS Console Metadata
+### FreeRTOS Console Metadata

 The first section of the template file defines the metadata that is required to display a board's
 data in the Amazon FreeRTOS console.
 Use the function `afr_set_board_metadata(<name> <value>)` to